UbiqueInnovation/ubkit-ios/Documentation/Getting Started.md

 ### Logging
 Logging is a wrapper module around Appel's unifide log API.
 It provides on top of the normal logging a set of useful control, like the log level and privacy.
 The logging module is thread safe.
-By default loggers will be verbose in debug, but switch to default in production.

 > We recommend that you creat a logger and have it accessible from all the app to make logging easier.
 > You can delare many loggers with different categories to refine more the logs.
 But most apps will be fine with one.